department-of-veterans-affairs/va.gov-team/products/content-localization/Anchor-Tags-Use-Cases.md

 ## Use Case D

-Description: Recipient clicks on the shared link and it takes them to the deep content.
-If it's an accordion, the accordion is open on landing.
+Description: Recipient clicks on the shared link and it takes them to the deep content

+- Shareable link takes user to the title of the accordion which is defaulted to open

  ## Use Case E